Legality Campaign: Legality Chain

 The land invasion, on the other hand, went further.
 It would be executed by a force from the Guard Company, a unit specialized in rapid assaults and armed with submachine guns.
-Around midnight of the 27th, Machado Lopes called his commander, Captain Pedro Américo Leal, and ordered him to remove the crystal from the Guaíba radio transmitter.
-The captain argued against the operation, as it would incur casualties, and suggested as an alternative cutting off the city's electricity, water, and telephone in order to take over the radio in the morning, but Machado Lopes insisted.
+Around midnight on 27 August, Machado Lopes called his commander, captain Pedro Américo Leal, and ordered him to remove the crystal from the Guaíba radio transmitter.
+The captain argued against the operation, as it would incur casualties, and suggested cutting off the city's electricity, water, and telephone as an alternative in order to take over the radio in the morning, but Machado Lopes insisted.
 At dawn the company was called, but Machado Lopes changed his mind and canceled the operation.
-Colonel Emílio Nerme, Brizola's sub-chief of the Casa Militar, evaluated that the attack would fail against the experienced Brigada Militar.
+Colonel Emílio Nerme, Brizola's sub-chief of the Military Cabinet, evaluated that the attack would fail against the experienced Military Brigade.
 For Pedro Américo, it would succeed, but with casualties, since the enemy would be on the defense.
-For Murici a violent clash would occur with victory for the Army, since the unit would be outnumbered, but with a firepower advantage.
+For Murici, a violent clash would occur with victory for the army, since the unit would be outnumbered, but with a firepower advantage.